SYSC-3303-Group-9/Elevator-System-Simulation/README.md

 - Modify ElevatorSubsystem to set a door event flag on outgoing ElevatorEvents
 - Create SchedulerReceiver to receive ElevatorEvents sent from the scheduler application to the floor application
 - Modify ElevatorEventReceiver to forward ElevatorEvents with (door flag == true) to SchedulerReceiver
+- ConfigurationFrame start button is disabled until handshakes received
+- Wait for UIs to build before starting the simulation

 Liya